JazzinTamra/wit-event-page/README.md

 # wit-event-page
+Women in Tech Breakfast Event page.
 This is the HTML that I will put into the WordPress template once formated